How to deal with a Talent Shortage

 Consider hiring based on soft and transferable skills rather than technical skills.
 Technical skills are often easier to train than a great attitude or excellent customer service.
 Candidates from similar industries will have less of a learning curve.
 But just be flexible because it’s near impossible to get the perfect candidate in the current market.

 Hire quickly!
+Our HR Assist who manage recruitment campaigns are constantly saying this to their clients.
 Good candidates are always snapped up immediately.
 Drag out your interview process or decision making and they’re gone and you have to start all over again.

 Consider what your business offers staff such as flexiworking, social club, drinks on a Friday etc. It’s not always obvious to you because you’ve always offered these but not every organisation does.
 Advertise every benefit on offer, how your culture is wonderful and that your team is a solid group who like to have a laugh.
 A candidate considering two competing job offers may pick your business because you have a social club and they want to meet people – surprisingly it often comes down to ‘little’ things like this.